Tayra-Sakurai/Material_Analysis/README.md

 [Python](https://www.python.org/) can be downloaded via the website.
 Please install [Git](https://www.git-scm.com/) to clone this repository.

-When you have completed the installation of the two, please run the following command on your project root folder (the folder where this README.md is).
+When you have completed the installation of the two and cloned this repository, please run the following command on your project root folder (the folder where this README.md is).

 ```powershell
 py -m venv .venv